ca-clemente/ca-clemente/README.md

 - 📫 How to reach me **c.clementemacedo@gmail.com**

 - 📄 Know about my experiences: Hello!
 I hold a degree in Chemistry and, during a course, I fell in love with the field of data.
 Currently, at 29, I'm immersed in studying data analysis.
+<br><br>
 Prior to this, I worked as a quality analyst in an industry in Brazil.
 My responsibilities included managing quality standards, analyzing sector performance, troubleshooting, and addressing non-conformities.
-Now, I'm embarking on a new journey, delving deep into the realm of Data Science.
-I'm excited to apply my previous experience and learn more in this fascinating world of data. 📊💼 #DataScience #QualityAnalyst](Hello! 👋 I hold a degree in Chemistry and, during a course, I fell in love with the field of data.
-Currently, at 29, I'm immersed in studying data analysis.
-Prior to this, I worked as a quality analyst in an industry in Brazil.
-My responsibilities included managing quality standards, analyzing sector performance, troubleshooting, and addressing non-conformities.
+<br><br>
 Now, I'm embarking on a new journey, delving deep into the realm of Data Science.
 I'm excited to apply my previous experience and learn more in this fascinating world of data. 📊💼 #DataScience #QualityAnalyst

 <h3 align="left">Connect with me:</h3>
 <p align="left">